Steiger04/iro.js/docs/colorPicker_api.md

 example.on("color:change", colorChangeCallback);

 // stop listening to the color change event
-// colorChangeCallback won't be called ehen the color changes example.off("color:change", colorChangeCallback);
+// colorChangeCallback won't be called when the color changes example.off("color:change", colorChangeCallback);
 ```